bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 N = 0x29cbc14e5e0a72f05397829cbc14e5dfbd004dfe0f79992fb2540ec7768ce7
 ~~~~~

-This group is isomorphic to the Jacobian of points on the isogenous elliptic curve as explained
+This group is isomorphic to the Jacobian of points on an isomorphic
-in [Curve4Q].
-It posseses efficiently computable endomorphisms as a result of the elliptic curve being
+elliptic curve over GF(p^2) as explained in [Curve4Q].
+The elliptic
+curve is isogenous to its Galois conjugate, and has complex
+multiplication.
+These produce two different endormorphisms on E, both
-isogenous to its Galois conjugate, as well as having complex multiplication.
-As a result it is possible
+efficiently computational As a result it is possible to simultaneously
-to simultaneously apply the endomorphisms from [GLV] and those in the style of [GLS] to achieve a four
+apply the endomorphisms from [GLV] and those in the style of [GLS] to
-dimensional decomposition of scalars.
+achieve a four dimensional decomposition of scalars.

 # Curve Points